MIDI: Computer files

 MIDI files contain sound events such as a finger striking a key, which can be visualized using software such as Synthesia.

 A MIDI file is not an audio recording.
 Rather, it is a set of instructions – for example, for pitch or tempo – and can use a thousand times less disk space than the equivalent recorded audio.
 Due to their tiny filesize, fan-made MIDI arrangements became an attractive way to share music online, before the advent of broadband internet access and multi-gigabyte hard drives.
 The major drawback to this is the wide variation in quality of users' audio cards, and in the actual audio contained as samples or synthesized sound in the card that the MIDI data only refers to symbolically.
 Even a sound card that contains high-quality sampled sounds can have inconsistent quality from one sampled instrument to another.
 Early budget-priced cards, such as the AdLib and the Sound Blaster and its compatibles, used a stripped-down version of Yamaha's frequency modulation synthesis (FM synthesis) technology played back through low-quality digital-to-analog converters.
 The low-fidelity reproduction of these ubiquitous cards was often assumed to somehow be a property of MIDI itself.
 This created a perception of MIDI as low-quality audio, while in reality MIDI itself contains no sound, and the quality of its playback depends entirely on the quality of the sound-producing device.

-The Standard MIDI File (SMF) is a file format that provides a standardized way for music sequences to be saved, transported, and opened in other systems.
+The Standard MIDI File (SMF) is a file format that provides a standardized way to save, transport, and open music sequences in other systems.
 The standard was developed and is maintained by the MMA, and usually uses a .mid extension.
 The compact size of these files led to their widespread use in computers, mobile phone ringtones, webpage authoring and musical greeting cards.
 These files are intended for universal use and include such information as note values, timing and track names.
-Lyrics may be included as metadata, and can be displayed by karaoke machines.
+Lyrics may be included as metadata, and can be displayed by karaoke machines..

 SMFs are created as an export format of software sequencers or hardware workstations.
 They organize MIDI messages into one or more parallel tracks and time-stamp the events so that they can be played back in sequence.
-A header contains the arrangement's track count, tempo and an indicator of which of three SMF formats the file uses.
+A header contains the arrangement's track count, tempo and indicates which of three SMF formats the file uses.
 A type 0 file contains the entire performance, merged onto a single track, while type 1 files may contain any number of tracks that are performed synchronously.
-Type 2 files are rarely used and store multiple arrangements, with each arrangement having its own track and intended to be played in sequence.
+Type 2 files are rarely used and store multiple arrangements, with each arrangement having its own track to be played in sequence.